 By PFund Foundation Grant Writer, Kate Mohn of Obvio Group

-Get vaccinated!
-Schools and colleges were and are a common way of the virus being transmitted since classrooms and student housing both are commonly crowded.
-Some colleges in Minnesota, including Carleton and Macalester Colleges, are requiring students to provide proof of immunization to enroll in fall classes.
-But even if your school doesn’t require vaccination, it’s a good idea to do so in order to protect yourself and others from getting COVID-19.
-All eligible Minnesotans can now * walk in* for a COVID-19 vaccine at the state’s Community Vaccination Program locations.
-16 and 17-year-olds must receive consent from a parent or guardian, so the state encourages families to walk in and get vaccinated together.
-Find the location that’s right for you and your family here.
+All eligible Minnesotans can now walk in for a COVID-19 vaccine at the state’s Community Vaccination Program locations.
+17 and younger must receive consent from a parent or guardian, so the state encourages families to walk in and get vaccinated together!
+Find the location that’s right for your family by clicking here.